 There’s a good chance that affiliate links are scattered throughout this post.
 If you click on one I may receive a small commission at no extra charge to you and I’ll definitely be using it to buy bike gear.

 When I was getting my Master’s degree in nutrition, one of my top interests was sports nutrition.
-While I didn’t ultimately choose a career as a dietitian, I’m still fascinated by how food is converted to energy that we can then use to fuel our adventures.
-For two-wheeled enthusiasts like me, cycling nutrition is an essential key to not only making it through a ride but also having fun along the way.
-I’m sure we’ve all felt the unfortunate effects of bonking on the road or trail when we don’t eat enough, right?
+While I didn’t ultimately choose a career as a dietitian, I’m still fascinated by how food is converted to energy that we can then use to fuel our adventures – like biking!

-And it’s not just during a ride that we need good nutrition.
+And it’s not just during a bike ride that we need good nutrition.
 How we eat on a daily basis and what we consume post-ride matter too.
-So as a mountain biker, a (mostly) healthy eater, and a nutritionist, I wanted to put together this guide on simple nutrition tips and ideas for bikers and cyclists.
+So as a mountain biker, a (mostly) healthy eater, and a nutritionist, I wanted to help you properly fuel your rides by putting together this guide on simple nutrition tips and ideas for bikers and cyclists.

-Having good cycling nutrition isn’t going to do you much good if you don’t have an overall healthy diet to begin with.
-I am a strong believer in the 80/20 rule where 80% of your diet is filled with healthy stuff like fruits, veggies, whole grains, unprocessed meats, sugar-free dairy, nuts, etc…
+I am a strong believer in the 80/20 rule where 80% of your diet is filled with healthy stuff like fruits, vegetables, whole grains, unprocessed meats, sugar-free dairy, nuts, etc…

 The remaining 20% of your diet can include more processed items like chocolate, bread, ice cream (my fave!), and other ‘less healthy’ favorites.